• Skip to main content

 Introduction

-A massive 400 watts power inverter with built in charger circuit has been thoroughly explained in this article through circuit schematics.
+A massive 400 watts power inverter with built in charger circuit has been thoroughly I have explained in this article through circuit schematics.
 A simple calculation to evaluate the transistor base resistors has also been discussed.

 I have discussed the construction of a few good inverter circuits through some of my previous articles and am truly excited by the overwhelming response that I am receiving from the readers.
 Inspired by the popular demand I have designed yet another interesting, more powerful circuit of a power inverter with built in charger.